ialbert/plac/README.txt

 Documentation
 --------------

-The source code and the documentation are hosted on Google code.
+The source code and the documentation are hosted on GitHub.
 Here is the full documentation:

 https://github.com/micheles/plac/blob/0.9.2/doc/plac.pdf